 The controls are simple and everything can be rebound should the defaults not prove satisfactory.
 Your keyboard is used for movement and the mouse for aiming, left button fires your weapons while holding down the right button activates your shields.
 I was quite surprised to find that it actually plays better with that setup than with my 360 controller, seeing how that hasn’t been the case with many similar games.

 Normally in this kind of game destroying your enemies nets you points, but that’s not quite the case here because in Inferno+ you earn.. money!
-These are used for plenty of things too and in spite of this being a partial RPG, there is actually no way to ‘grind’, so spending those few extra minutes searching every corner before racing through the big exit leading into the next level might not be a terrible idea; I’d advice caution though, as ‘checkpoints’ only exist at the beginning of each level.
+These are used for plenty of things too and in spite of this being a partial RPG, there is actually no way to ‘grind’, so spending those few extra minutes searching every corner before racing through the big exit leading into the next level might not be a terrible idea; I’d advise caution though, as ‘checkpoints’ only exist at the beginning of each level.

 It’s almost mandatory for RPGs to have a shopping system and this one is no exception as there is a shop in every single level.
-There’s no need to rush through traffic (or enemies) either, because they’re open 24/7 and this is where things get interesting as both permanent unlocks and consumables (items that disappear upon use) are on the store shelves.
-Like most other RPGs, Inferno+ has a leveling system which works like this: Upon reaching certain stages you’re awarded with an additional skill point, but before you go spend them on flashy upgrades for your ship, you have to actually purchase access to each, which is anything but cheap.
+There’s no need to rush through traffic (or enemies) either because they’re open 24/7 and this is where things get interesting as both permanent unlocks and consumables (items that disappear upon use) are on the store shelves.
+Like most other RPGs, Inferno+ has a levelling system which works like this: Upon reaching certain stages you’re awarded an additional skill point, but before you go spend them on flashy upgrades for your ship, you have to actually purchase access to each, which is anything but cheap.
 After that, you’re completely free to pick and choose between all available skills, provided you have enough points as each requires one to enable.

 Unlocking those is not all you’ll be spending cash on though, as keys and bombs are up for grabs too.
 Both can also be found spread across each level, so their place in the shop is mostly if you’re feeling lazy and/or have too much money.
-Other than that, you can purchase more of those tiny drones that buzz around your ship, and these are certainly your new best friends as they not only bring additional firepower along, but will also gladly take a hit so you don’t have to (gotta love them eh?).
+Other than that, you can purchase more of those tiny drones that buzz around your ship, and these are certainly your new best friends as they not only bring additional firepower along but will also gladly take a hit so you don’t have to (gotta love them eh?).

 But even if the shops never close, don’t forget that there are enemies to get rid of and 40 stages to clear (and New Game+ after beating the game) outside the comfort of those mini-malls and these guys come in all kinds of shapes and sizes, but they do have one thing in common at least: They all want you dead!